-Students will be considered for a Dance placement at Hunter School of the Performing Arts through assessment of audition through a Dance Class.
-Students should be aware that the NSW Education Standards Authority (NESA) Dance Syllabus is based around a non-style specific system of dance, which is strongly based in the techniques of classical ballet and contemporary dance.
-This is a mandatory requirement.
-Creative problem-solving tasks may be applied during the dance workshop in these areas so as to allow students to display their individual versatility.
+Students will be considered for a Dance placement at Hunter School of the Performing Arts through assessment of audition that includes a video submission and a dance master class.
+Students should be aware that the NSW Education Standards Authority (NESA) Dance Syllabus is based around a non-style specific system of dance, which is strongly based in the techniques of classical ballet and contemporary dance, and as such the dance master class will focus on these skills.
+Audition videos may be of any style of dance.
+Creative problem-solving tasks may be applied during the dance workshop to allow students to display their individual versatility.

 Students will be assessed through a variety of skills in the audition.
 These include:

 Demonstrating a range of body skills which vary in complexity